BobGerman/TeamClock/team-clock/README.md

 ![Install the Teams app](./docs/images/NewToolchain-InstallManifest-03.png)

-Fill in the configuration screen with a name for the tab 1️⃣ and a name for your SharePoint list2️⃣, then click Save.3️⃣
+Fill in the configuration screen with a name for the tab 1️⃣ and a name for your SharePoint list 2️⃣, then click Save.
+3️⃣

 ![Install the Teams app](./docs/images/NewToolchain-InstallManifest-04.png)